-- 27. The Recovery Act gave the Director discretion under certain circumstances to place the Companies into conservatorship or receivership under the Agency.
-In a sub-section specifying the Agency's "General powers," as either "conservator or receiver," it authorizes the Agency to do a variety of things that include "preserv[ing] and conserv[ing] the assets and property" of the Companies but do not include liquidating them or winding them down. § 4617(b)(2)(B).
-The Agency as conservator or receiver may repudiate contracts, if done "within a reasonable period following such appointment," but must in such cases pay damages. § 4617(d)(2). - 28.
+- 25. At the end of July 2008, as the decline in the housing and mortgage markets accelerated, Congress passed and President George W. Bush signed the Recovery Act.
+That Act created FHFA as a new federal agency, replacing OFHEO, and charged it with regulating the Companies. § 4511; § 4513.
+Mr. Lockhart, who had been running OFHEO, became the Agency's first Director. - 26.
+The Recovery Act gave the Director discretion under certain circumstances to place the Companies into conservatorship or receivership under the Agency.
+In a sub-section specifying the Agency's "General powers," as either "conservator or receiver," it authorizes the Agency to do a variety of things that include "preserv[ing] and conserv[ing] the assets and property" of the Companies but do not include liquidating them or winding them down. § 617(b)(2)(B).
+The Agency as conservator or receiver may repudiate contracts, if done "within a reasonable period following such appointment," but must in such cases pay damages. § 617(d)(2). - 27.
 The Recovery Act separately specifies the Agency's "Powers as conservator."
 It "may, as conservator, take such action as may be" (i) "necessary to put the [Company] in a sound and solvent condition" and (ii) "appropriate to carry on [its] business . . . and preserve and conserve [its] assets and property." § 4617(b)(2)(D).
-That Act allows a Company to consent to being placed into conservatorship, but also expressly authorizes a non-consenting Company to sue within 30 days to challenge that action. § 4617(a)(3)(I), (a)(5). - 29.
+The Act allows a Company to consent to being placed into conservatorship, but also expressly authorizes a non-consenting Company to sue within 30 days to challenge that action. § 4617(a)(3)(I), (a)(5). - 28.
 After specifying the Agency's powers as conservator, the Recovery Act in the next sub-section separately specifies its "Additional powers as receiver."
-Only here does the Act authorize (indeed, direct) the Agency to wind down a Company, stating that the it "shall place the [Company] in liquidation." § 4617(b)(2)(E).
+Only here does the Act authorize (indeed, direct) the Agency to wind down a Company, stating that it "shall place the [Company] in liquidation." § 4617(b)(2)(E).
 Receivership would terminate any existing conservatorship and trigger an immediate right to judicial review.
-It also would require numerous other special procedures, including a detailed process for the receiver to determine claims against a Company, which also incorporates an express right of judicial review. § 4617(b)(3); (b)(6).
+It also would require numerous other special procedures, including a detailed process for the receiver to determine claims against a Company, which also incorporates an express right of judicial review.

+§ 4617(b)(3); (b)(6).